Reading series: how they help your child

 Six of the best reading series for independent readers

 Rainbow Magic by Daisy Meadows (Orchard) Probably the best known reading series, with sub-categories including the Pop Star Fairies, Princess Fairies, Green Fairies and Unicorn Magic and over 10 million copies sold.
+New titles in the series are very topical – Greta the Earth Fairy and Jacinda the Peace Fairy are new for 2020.

 Beast Quest by Alex Blade (Orchard) Bestselling fantasy adventures for children aged six to nine, where the protagonists battle against deadly beasts and wizards.
 Over 60 titles have been published and a "new generation" Beast Quest with new heroes was published in 2019 (the first title is Beast Quest: New Blood).